-The Patient Care Technology Short-Term Certificate is designed to provide students with indepth instruction in the field of Patient Care Technology (PCT).
+The Patient Care Technology Short-Term Certificate is designed to provide students with indepth instruction to become a Patient Care Technician.
 This program will prepare students for employment in the expanding area of patient care.
 Skills obtained will allow for work in a variety of settings from acute care to home care.